valeratrades/todo/.0/todo_project/main.md

 And then no need to have a separate thing for timing this - just connect `my_todo start ev 10` and then `my_todo done` onto its close and open.
 // Note that I will never retire the option of setting day's tev from the command line.

+Need to have a `get_today` function, that would either load the existing `Day` object, either create new if none.
+So now everything will first call `get_today`.
+So tev would first get the object with `get_today`, then change its `ev` field before writing it back.